couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 #### PDF Uploading

 Let's start with PDF ingestion part.
 We use streamlit file uploader to get PDF uploaded from system.
-We send the PDF to temp file and use Langchain's PyPDFLoader to process the PDF so that it becomes consistent with langchain format.
+We send the PDF to temp file and use LangChain's PyPDFLoader to process the PDF so that it becomes consistent with LangChain format.

 ```python
 from langchain.document_loaders import PyPDFLoader